Lookahead Tree-Based Rollouts for Enhanced Trajectory-Level Exploration in Reinforcement Learning with Verifiable Rewards: Related Work

-Tree-search algorithms, such as Monte Carlo Tree Search (MCTS) \citep{mcts}, have a rich history in sequential decision-making problems that require planning and lookahead, famously demonstrated in AlphaGo \citep{silver2017mastering}.
+A few works have also touched upon the rollout strategy, though typically as a secondary component.
+DAPO \citep{dapo} proposes a group filtering strategy to oversample and discard groups with identical rewards.
+ProRL \citep{prorl} increases the sampling temperature to obtain more diverse rollout sequences.
+Despite these advancements, these methods only address trajectory-level in-group diversity indirectly.
+Their reliance on token-level stochastic sampling is prone to generating semantically redundant reasoning paths, a limitation our work directly confronts.

-In the context of RLVR for LLMs, two contemporaneous works also explore the tree-search methods.
-TreeRL \citep{treerl} employs MCTS to estimate intermediate rewards for reasoning segments by propagating sparse binary outcome rewards backward through the tree.
-TreePO \citep{treepo} improves generation efficiency by reusing shared prefixes and pruning flawed branches early; it further introduces fine-grained, subgroup reward signals derived from the tree structure.

-While both approaches exploit tree-based representations, their objectives differ fundamentally from ours.
-TreeRL and TreePO employ tree search primarily to improve reward estimation granularity or rollout efficiency, but neither explicitly models or optimizes for intra-group trajectory diversity.
-In contrast, our primary motivation for adopting a tree structure is to explicitly compare and encourage diverse reasoning paths for the rollout group.
-This diversity enriches the reward signal by capturing a broader spectrum of potential outcomes, thereby improving the quality of policy learning.
+More recently, two contemporaneous works integrate tree search into RLVR.
+TreeRL \citep{treerl} and TreePO \citep{treepo} propagate sparse binary outcome rewards backward through the reasoning tree to derive dense process rewards that guide policy updates.
+TreePO additionally enhances generation efficiency by reusing shared prefixes and pruning unpromising branches early in the rollout process.
+While both methods leverage tree-based structures, their objectives differ fundamentally from ours, as they primarily aim to refine reward estimation or improve computational efficiency.
+In contrast, we adopt tree-search to explicitly foster and compare diverse reasoning trajectories within a rollout group.
+This trajectory-level diversity enriches the reward signal by capturing a broader spectrum of potential outcomes, thereby enhancing policy learning.